-The Brain Diseases Analysis Laboratory (BDALab) is an international multidisciplinary research group focusing on the objective and quantitative analysis of brain diseases.
+The Brain Diseases Analysis Laboratory (BDALab) is an international multidisciplinary research group focusing on the research and development of digital biomarkers.

 We offer a design and implementation of software that can objectively analyse different modalities such as speech, handwriting, and sleep.
 All solutions provided by BDALab are individualized depending on customer’s requirements.

 Collaborating with BDALab is extremely fruitful with regard to publications and grants and moreover a great pleasure and fun for all of us.
 The BDALab team consists of very enthusiastic, hard-working, friendly and talented people with a high knowledge and expertise in signal processing, statistical data analysis and also in manuscript writing.prof.
 MD Irena Rektorova, Ph.D. | CEITEC

 We started to cooperate with BDALab in 2009 and since that time we have done a great research in the fields of Parkinsonic dysgraphia, dysphagia, hypokinetic dysarthria, and postural stability analysis.prof.
 Marcos Faundez-Zanuy, Ph.D. | TecnoCampus Mataró

 Our group in the Center for Biomedical Engineering at Universidad Politécnica de Madrid has kept a tight collaboration with BDALab since 2010, and during this time we have been able to share knowledge, visitors, databases and joint studies.
 For us, this time has been highly fruitful, and we hope to keep this cooperation during the near future, and enhance it as much as possible.
 Our opinion is that BDALab is a reliable reference in the field Biomedical Data Analytics, and a good place for research and learning.prof.
 Pedro Gómez-Vilda, Ph.D. | Polytechnic University of Madrid